theashishgavade/SecureFileGuard/README.md

-## Any File Encryption and Decryption Using AES Algorithm
+## File Encryption and Decryption Using AES Algorithm
 ### Introduction:
   This project is all about the Data Security.
 How we can secure our data from hackers.
 The symmetric-key block cipher plays an important role in data encryption.
 It means that the same key is used for both encryption and decryption.
 The Advanced Encryption Standard (AES) is a widely used symmetric-key encryption algorithm.
 In this project, we’ll see how to implement AES encryption and decryption using the Python on the any kind of files using pycryptodomex package.